anyscale/templates/templates/batch-llm/README.md

 ```python
 ds.take_all()
 ```

+### Handling GPU out-of-memory failures
+If you run into CUDA out of memory, your batch size is likely too large.
+Decrease the batch size as described above.

+If your batch size is already set to 1, then use either a smaller model or GPU devices with more memory.

+For advanced users working with large models, you can use model parallelism to shard the model across multiple GPUs.

 In the Ray Dashboard tab, navigate to the Job page and open the "Ray Data Overview" section to view the details of the batch inference execution:
 ![title](assets/ray-data-jobs.png)